dashed-slug/wallets/readme.txt

 3. Under *Boxes*, make sure that *Bitcoin and Altcoin Wallets balances* is selected.
 4. Now you are free to enter the balances menu item into your menus.

 = I don’t like the built-in forms.
-Can I provide my own? =
+Can I change them or provide my own? =

-First of all, the forms can be styled with CSS.
+1. First of all, the forms can be styled with CSS.
 They have convenient HTML classes that you can use.

+2. If you wish to translate the form texts to a different language, see the *Localization* section of this manual.

+3. If you wish to change the texts to something else, you may use the `wallets_ui_text_*` WordPress filters.

-If you wish to create forms with completely different markup, you can provide your own views for these shortcodes.
+4. If you wish to create forms with completely different markup, you can provide your own views for these shortcodes.
 Use the `wallets_views_dir` filter to override the directory where the views are stored (the default is `wallets/includes/views`).
 Most people will not need to do this.

-Read the [shortcodes documentation](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/wallet-shortcodes/) for more details.
+Read the *Shortcodes* section of this manual for more details.

 = I want to do transactions from JavaScript.
 I don’t want to use the provided shortcodes and their associated forms. =